What Are VA Non-Allowable Fees & Who Pays Them?

 - Appraisals and inspections: The VA requires that properties meet minimum property requirements (MPRs) in order to be eligible for a VA loan.
 You’ll pay for the VA appraisal out of pocket.
 However, the VA prohibits lenders from charging you for additional appraisals or home inspections.

 - Notary costs: Notaries often cost money because they have to act as a witness to the signing of various documents while notarizing them.
-With most loans, borrowers must pay the notary fees out of pocket, and these loans are non-allowable under the VA loan.
+With most loans, borrowers must pay the notary fees out of pocket, and these fees are non-allowable under the VA loan.

 How Do Non-Allowable VA Fees Work?